johnHackworth/SeedJs/README.md

 No, no, no. Backbone is not broken.
 Backbone is the work and the vision of Mr. Ashkenas, and sometimes I don't share that same vision related to certain points.
 But it's perfectly fine, as long as you understand how it works and you are confortable with it!

 3. But then, what happens with backbone inheritance?
-Isn't SeedJs intended to fix them?
+Isn't SeedJs intended to fix it?
 -----------------------------------

-Backbone inheritance system hasn't any problem, because it's just the common javascript prototype chaining inheritance.
+Backbone inheritance system has no problem, it's just the common javascript prototype chaining inheritance.
 You can read about it in nearly every javascript medium-high level book published.
 And it's great, works great and it's a great and sane way of approaching to the inheritance problem.
-BUT ...
-Prototypical inheritance differs quite a lot from 'classical' inheritance.
+But... prototypical inheritance differs quite a lot from 'classical' inheritance.
 When you deal with prototypes, everything, everything, is an object.
 Backbone classes are objects.
 With their own properties and their own entity.
 And that makes a huge difference with the 'classes' of the classical inheritance-based languages.

-4. Classes are classes isn't it? you can extend them, makes instances of them, etc...
+4. Classes are classes aren't they?
+You can extend them, makes instances of them, etc...
 -----------------------------------

 Let's see an example of what I'm saying.
 Let's define a backbone model: